 - How to Write an Employee Availability Policy that’s Fair to Everyone

 - How to Use Employee Availability Forms

 Want to skip the template and start using employee time tracking software instead?
-Start your free trial today!
+Create your free account today!

 Ready to stop manually tracking employee time?
-Try When I Work employee time tracking free for 30 days and see why over 257,000 businesses rely on us.
+When I Work employee time tracking is now free forever!